Preventing Type 2 Diabetes

 There are plenty of ways to lower your risk, and you may already be doing some of them.
 To find out if you're doing enough, know the results of the three tests that the American Diabetes Association (ADA) calls "the ABCs of diabetes."
 If you don't already know your ABC numbers, ask your doctor.

 - A for A1C.
 The A1C test shows your average blood sugar level for the past two or three months.
 High blood sugar harms your heart, blood vessels and other organs.
-The ADA recommends a target A1C level below 7.

 - B for blood pressure.
 Blood pressure readings measure the force of blood against the walls of your blood vessels.
 Having high blood pressure makes your heart work harder and damages your blood vessels.
-Aim for a blood pressure below 130/80.

 - C for cholesterol.
 Cholesterol is a fatty substance in your blood.
 Unhealthy cholesterol levels can raise your risk for type 2 diabetes and heart disease.
 Pay special attention to LDL, the bad cholesterol that can clog your arteries.
-Keep your LDL below 100.